List of In Another World with My Smartphone characters: Duchy of Brunhild

 The daughter of Duke Alfred and Duchess Ellen Ernes Ortlinde, older sister of Edward, the niece of King Tristwin and Queen Yuel, and Yumina and Yamato's cousin (although she calls Yumina her big sister instead of cousin).
 Sushie prefers for her friends and family to call her Sue (スゥ, Sū).
 She meets Touya's group early in the story when they rescue her from an attempted kidnapping (later revealed to have been arranged by Count Balsa) and also saved her family butler Leim from dying of an arrow shot, leading to her forming a crush on Touya, though she doesn't get engaged to him until much later in the story.
 Due to her innocent naivety, Sue causes embarrassing moments.
+She is also good friends with Renne and Arma.
+She gets special training of self-defense or offense from Lapis and Cecile and light magic teachings from Leen.
 Later, to protect Sue from a political betrothal to a foreign fake prince suspected of pedophilia, she becomes Touya's sixth fiancée.
 She is also Stephania's mother.